tadams42/openapi-pydantic-models/README.md

 ```

 Any other validations defined by OpenAPI Specification are not implemented.
-`openapi-typed` intends to make programmatic editing of OpenAPI specifications easier
+`openapi-pydantic-models` intends to make programmatic editing of OpenAPI specifications easier
 and developer friendly (compared to working with "raw" `dict`-s).
 Complex spec
 validations are already implemented in other packages.